City Index vs IFC Markets 2026

 Dive deeper: Best Copy Trading Platforms.

-City Index and IFC Markets both check the key platform boxes for most traders: each offers a free demo (paper) account, an in-house proprietary platform, a Windows-based desktop download, and a web-based trading platform.
-Copy trading is available at both brokers, and you can place orders directly from charts.
-Each supports MetaTrader 4 (MT4); the main difference is MetaTrader 5 (MT5), which IFC Markets offers and City Index does not.
+City Index and IFC Markets both check the core boxes for trading platforms and tools.
+Each broker provides a free demo account for paper trading, a proprietary platform, a Windows desktop download, and a web-based platform.
+Both support MetaTrader 4 (MT4), enable copy trading, and let you place orders straight from charts.
+The key platform difference: IFC Markets also offers MetaTrader 5 (MT5), while City Index does not.

 | Feature |